biobakery/humann/readme.md

 This protein family contains 10 sequences (the `n=` field).
 All sequences derive from species belonging to the family-level clade Aquificaceae (the `tax=` field): the species' lowest common ancestor (LCA).
 If we observe translated hits to the UniRef50\_O67749 family, we can infer that the associated reads derive from species in Aquificaceae.
 This is not a guarantee, as the protein family may be distributed outside of the Aquificaceae, however no such sequences are known to UniRef.
 This method would not allow us to infer a _genus_ for reads mapping to UniRef50\_O67749 by translated search, as the 10 member sequences are heterogeneous at the genus level.
 However, clades above the LCA (e.g. kingdom=Bacteria) _can_ be inferred.

-Based on this method, the HUMAnN2 utility `humann2_infer_taxonomy` can be used to assign approximate taxonomic information to translated search results as summarized in HUMAnN2's `genefamilies.tsv` output files.
+Based on this method, the HUMAnN 2.0 utility `humann2_infer_taxonomy` can be used to assign approximate taxonomic information to translated search results as summarized in HUMAnN 2.0's `genefamilies.tsv` output files.
 By default, assignments are attempted at the taxonomic family level, but other levels (kingdom through genus) can be selected.
 If an assignment cannot be made at the target level, the taxonomy is left as "unclassified."
 By default, assignments are made to the gene family totals.
 Alternative modes allow the user to carry through known taxonomic information from the pangenome search ("stratified" mode) or to focus on unclassified hits only ("unclassified" mode).
 Consider the following examples based on this input file:

 ```
 # genefamilies.tsv